sendgrid/docs/source/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.md

       </tr>
       <tr>
          <th>Charsets</th>
-         <td>A JSON string containing the character sets of the fields extracted from the message.</td>
+         <td>A string containing the character sets of the fields extracted from the message.</td>
       </tr>
       <tr>
          <th>SPF</th>